 1. Oppressor/Oppressed in Feminism

 Although it’s influential in some other varieties of feminism, the oppressor/oppressed gender dichotomy is especially characteristic of radical feminism.
-(Radical feminism is an actual type of feminism, not a term meaning “extremist, non-mainstream feminism”.
-In her 1990 book Theorizing Patriarchy, Sylvia Walby calls it one of the three most influential types of feminism in Britain and America.)
+(Radical feminism is an actual type of feminism with specific beliefs, not a generic term for extremist feminism.)
 Ginette Castro, in her 1984/1990 book American Feminism: A Contemporary History (p69), writes that “[t]he first necessity of any organized protest movement is to identify the oppressor” and that “radical feminists deliberated who was responsible for the oppression of women and came up with the answer: men are the enemy”.
 She says that this is “aimed not at the genetic individual man but rather at men collectively as an oppressor class” (although one source she quotes says “all men have oppressed women”).
 For liberal feminists, on the other hand, “the problem of culpability [is] effectively evaded, since blame is vaguely attributed to society or some institution”.

 British feminist journalist Laurie Penny addresses the “average male” and says that “while you, individual man, going about your daily business […] may not hate and hurt women, men as a group –men as a structure – certainly do” in a 2013 article in The New Statesman.